Conversations from Death Row

 Click here to listen to the Conversation recorded August 9, 2016.

-Sherman Whaley is a close childhood friend of Keith's, someone with whom he recently reconnected after 30 years of lost contact.
+Sherman Whaley is a close childhood friend of Keith's, someone with whom he reconnected after 30 years of lost contact.
 He works in law enforcement in Cleveland and is pursuing his MBA, while simultaneously raising a family of four children with his wife.

 Keith LaMar Talks with Author Jack Schuler